 As of mid 2018 I am keeping a log to track general observatory goings on.
 Entries are in reverse chronological order.

-9/16 -20/2018 – Internet down in Torrey.
+9/16 -19/2018 – Internet down in Torrey.
 TeamViewer cannot connect.
-Evidence points to bad lamp timer meaning the router does not get a power reset.
+Evidence points to the lamp timer meaning the router is not getting a power reset.
 I expect that the lamp timer has a little slider switch on its side that sets it to be a timer or to stay on.
 If it is switched to “on” it would not reset.

 9/15/2018 – Back in SLC and internet connection already lost.
 I don’t understand.